mootools/mootools-more/Docs/Forms/Form.Validator.md

 Each [InputValidator][] can also be used to generate warnings.
 Warnings still show error messages, but do not prevent the form from being submitted.
 Warnings can be applied in two ways:

-* **warn per validator** - You can specify any validator as a warning by prefixing "warn-" to the class name.
-So, for example, if you have a validator called "validate-numbers" you can add the class "warn-validate-numbers" and a warning will be offered rather than an error.
+* **warn per validator** - You can specify any validator as a warning by prefixing "warn-" to the name.
+So, for example, if you have a validator called "validate-numbers" you can add the name "warn-validate-numbers" and a warning will be offered rather than an error.
 The validator will not prevent the form from submitting.
 * **warn per field** - You can also ignore all the validators for a given field.
-You can add the class "warnOnly" to set all it's validators to present warnings only or you can add the class "ignoreValidation" to the field to turn all the validators off.
+You can add the name "warnOnly" to set all it's validators to present warnings only or you can add the class "ignoreValidation" to the field to turn all the validators off.
 Note that the [Form.Validator][] class has methods do this for you: see [Form.Validator:ignoreField][] and [Form.Validator:enforceField][].

 ### Internationalization